AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

    - Private call requests.

+   > It's important that the call requests are arranged in reverse order to ensure they are executed in chronological order.
+This becomes particularly crucial when calling a contract deployed earlier within the same transaction.

 3. For the note hash contexts, it also verifies that each is associated with a nullifier counter, which is provided as a hint via the private inputs.
 The nullifier counter can be:

    - Zero: if the note is not nullified in the same transaction.